 It is important to note that PEPs also include the person’s close family members, business associates, and other beneficial owners of the person’s property.

-A full list of the roles considered to high-profile under The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 can be found on legislation.gov.uk.
+A full list of the roles considered to be high-profile can be found in the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.

 Research has shown that there are approximately one trillion dollars worth of bribes processed each year, with this amount of corruption predicted at around 2.6 trillion dollars.